wunoman/base64/readme.md

 base64 encode and decode tool for handle file or string to file or console

 ## Features
-encode
-decode

-## Do not support yet
-+ operator overload
+encode and inert return or not with -needreturn option.

+decode and skip any invalid chars.

 ## Usage
-+ module and const integral
 ```c++
 base64.exe Encode and Decode tool (20220915)